 3. Your new marketing agency might come back with good news.

-Maybe a marketing audit will reveal that your website is optimized well for seniors or family members searching for a retirement or assisted living community.
-That’s good news because then you can focus on areas that need improvement.
+Maybe a marketing audit will reveal that your website is optimized well for your target audience!
+That’s good news because then you can focus on other areas that need improvement.

 4. An audit will uncover problems to address and prioritize for action.